High school course requirements

 - To satisfy the Algebra, Geometry, or Single Foreign Language High School Course Requirement, you may submit a passing score from the appropriate University of Iowa Placement Test.

 - To satisfy the English/Language Arts, Science, Social Studies, Algebra, or Geometry Requirement, you may submit standardized test scores.
-For AP, CLEP, and IB exam equivalencies, see Credit by Examination.
+For AP, CLEP, and IB exam equivalencies, see Credit by Exam Options.

 High School Course Requirements taken at the college level DO NOT satisfy the General Education requirements.
 Exception: Rhetoric and World Languages course work may be used to satisfy both a high school course requirement and a GE requirement in Rhetoric or World Languages.